Software Engineering Principles

 Before I studied computer science, I worked as a technical illustrator and later as a freelance web designer.
 I was always fascinated by human-computer interaction.
 Reading Designing Web Usability (1999) by Jakob Nielsen was a real eye-opener.
 Later in life, working together with really skilled UX designers and product owners changed how I approach problems.

-We can easily get carried away solving problems and forgetting about the users.
+We can easily forget about users while getting carried away solving problems.
 I believe all technologists will benefit from understanding user-centered and human-centered design.

 - Offscreen is my favorite print magazine on how we shape technology and how technology shapes us

 - Donald Norman’s classic best-selling book The Design of Everyday Things studies fundamental principles of great and meaningful design.

 - Steve Jobs, just returned to Apple in 1997, as a response to a tech-focused insult: “You’ve got to start with the customer experience and work backward to the technology.
 You can’t start with the technology and try to figure out where you’re going to sell it.”.

 The greek philosopher Heraclitus knew it 2500 years ago: “Everything changes and nothing stands still”.

 Software differs greatly from construction engineering or architecture, despite the common metaphor.
 Code is organic, it evolves, and needs constant maintenance.
 I love the analogy that software development resembles gardening.
 We are gardeners constantly dealing with things changing.
 And most changes do not turn out the way you expected.

 - Encapsulate code that is likely to change (e.g. vendor-dependent modules, business rules, and implementation details)